 Violations by Severity & Action See incidents by the actions (permit, block, notify) and severities applied to them.
-Compare the ways Forcepoint software enforces policies, and gain insight into potential policy changes. • Last 7 Days - View incidents by the actions (permit, block, notify) and severities from the last 7 days.
-Credit Card Violations - View credit card-related incidents by the actions and severities applied to them. • Violations of Personally Identifiable Information (PII) - View Personally-Identifiable Information (PII) incidents by the actions and severities applied to them.
+Compare the ways Forcepoint software enforces policies, and gain insight into potential policy changes. • Last 7 Days shows incidents by the actions (permit, block, notify) and severities from the last 7 days. • Credit Card Violations shows credit card-related incidents by the actions and severities applied to them. • Violations of Personally Identifiable Information (PII) shows PII incidents by the actions and severities applied to them.